Drive business decisions. Expand financial literacy. Develop vision and maintain strategy.

 Certificate Qualifying Examination Option

-Participation in the leadership program is free for AMSA members.
-For $100, participants may take a qualifying examination.
+Participants may take a qualifying examination for $100.
 Upon passing this exam, participants will receive a certificate of recognition and an AMSA honor cord appropriate to wear at graduation.